 We'll draw the same red line on this golfer's setup.
 The first thing you can see is that the hands are already outside of that line, before the swing even starts.

 This will create a tendency for the arms to want to swing very flat.
-When that happens, of course the club head will go to the inside while the hands go to the outside.
+When that happens, of course the club head path will go to the inside while the hands go to the outside.

 Check Your Own Swing